-There's nothing quite like the sizzle of the grill.
-Here's how to make your barbecued feast lighter and healthier – and just as delicious.
+There's nothing quite like the sizzle of the grill in summer.
+Here's how to make your barbecued feast lighter.

 1. Grill up some fish

 Grilled fish can be a delicious, healthy alternative to red meat on the barbecue.
-Rich in heart-healthy omega 3 fatty acids, fish has been linked to a number of health benefits, from supporting your brain function and mental health to helping lower blood cholesterol.
-Choose fresh fish like salmon, mackerel, trout and herring and enjoy a tasty protein hit, with less fat than your usual burgers and snags.
+Rich in omega 3 fatty acids, fish has been linked to a number of health benefits, including supporting your heart health, brain function and mental health.
+Choose fresh fish like salmon, mackerel, trout and herring and enjoy a tasty protein hit.

 2. Get creative with salads